The Most Romantic Getaways to Take This Winter

 With its cobblestone streets and 17th-century architecture, Quebec City evokes all the romance of Europe without the trans-Atlantic travel times.
 The city turns up the charm during the holidays, when garlands grace the stone buildings in the Historic District (a UNESCO World Heritage Site), twinkle lights hang from every tree, and winter carnivals and festivals hit their stride.
 If the chilly temperatures give you goose bumps, hole up at Auberge Saint-Antoine, a converted 18th-century warehouse on the banks of the St. Lawrence River.
 Though tastefully appointed rooms offer plenty of creature comforts (flat-screen TVs, tufted headboards, freestanding tubs), slow-cooked specialties like wild-mushroom lasagna and roasted duck with squash gratin at the hotel's Chez Muffy really do the trick.

-Where better to celebrate the holidays than the birthplace of the first Christmas mass?
+What more romantic winter getaway is there to celebrate the holidays than the birthplace of the first Christmas mass?
 In Rome, the streets are strung with lights, and market stalls selling toys, decorations, and seasonal foods sprout up in many of the major squares, including Piazza Navona.
 A life-size nativity scene dominates St. Peter’s Square, while Piazza del Popolo plays host to more than 100 of the timely crèches.
-Stroll along the Via dei Condotti to ogle the holiday windows and pop into a local bakery to sample the traditional panettone cake, then warm up at the legendary Hotel Hassler, where the six-course Christmas Eve dinner comes with an unparalleled view of the city.
+Stroll along the Via dei Condotti to ogle the holiday windows and pop into a local bakery to sample the traditional panettone cake, then warm up at the legendary Hassler Roma, where the six-course Christmas Eve dinner comes with an unparalleled view of the city.

 Everyone knows Germany’s Christmas markets are brimming with holiday cheer, but Vienna is an unexpected alternative whose traditional arts-and-crafts stalls date back to the 13th century.
 The possibilities are endless: Culture warriors can make like the locals and head to Belvedere Palace to fit in some holiday spirit between viewings of works by Klimt, Schiele, and Van Gogh at the Belvedere Gallery; athletic types can try their hand at ice curling at the Altes AKH market; and outdoor concerts are the draw at the Schönbrunner Weihnachtsmarkt.
 Need a break from all that gifting?
 The city is known for its café culture.
 Unwind with a fresh-baked strudel from the Imperial Palace’s Café Hofburg or a decadent hot chocolate at the 1786 Café Demel.